cartoway/geocoder-api/README.md

 # Running (dev/test only)

-## Use Docker Compose to develop Mapotempo Geocoder
+## Use Docker Compose to develop Geocoder

 ### Launch necessary services
 ```